Andrew is a freelance artist and Illustration student, currently working on an MFA.

-For my little polka-dot example here I just dragged a duplicate circle down by 2 grid spaces, a third of its overall diameter, pressed Enter to apply the transformation, then while holding down Ctrl/Command + Shift + Alt/Option I hit T 5 times.
-Now I have a total of 7 circles.
+For my little polka-dot example here I just dragged a duplicate circle down by two grid spaces, a third of its overall diameter, pressed Enter to apply the transformation, then while holding down Ctrl/Command + Shift + Alt/Option I hit T five times.
+Now I have a total of seven circles.

-In order to fill the page across just re-select the vector mask, press ctrl/cmd + alt/option + T and drag duplicates of all of the dots to the right the same 2 grid spaces, press Enter, then hold down Ctrl/Command + Shift + Alt/Option and tap T a few more times and the page is full
+In order to fill the page, just re-select the vector mask, press ctrl/cmd + alt/option + T and drag duplicates of all of the dots to the right the same two grid spaces, press Enter, then hold down Ctrl/Command + Shift + Alt/Option and tap T a few more times and the page is full.

 From here, all that remains to complete the polka-dot pattern is to bring up the black path selection tool again (shortcut A) and select every other column of dots.
 Just click and drag a box out over the first column, then hold Shift and drag another box out over the next column of dots.
 With your columns selected, press the regular transform shortcut: Ctrl/command + T and drag it down as shown.

 You may also want to crop it so that the polka-dots are even on the edges.